 - The cord to the lamp could be unplugged, or the power to the light could be shut off at the circuit breaker.

-- The bulb may loose in the socket—check to make sure it is tight.
+- The bulb may loosen in the socket—check to make sure it is tight.

 - The outlet receptacle the lamp is plugged into may be bad.